yjwong1999/Double_J_CADOT_Challenge/models/README.md

 Additionally, we apply `test-time augmentation` to enhance the detection performance of our final predictions.
 By combining these two techniques, we implement a form of `test-time scaling`, which is the central theme of this project.

 Our trained models can be downloaded via `scripts/download_our_model.sh`.
+Alternatively, you can manually search our models using the links listed in the bash script.

 In total, we used 5 models in our prediction:
 1. ResNext101-YOLO12 trained naively without tricks